 The actuarial assumptions and methods used in the valuation are presented in Schedule C. In our opinion, the actuarial assumptions are reasonable, taking into account the experience of the Plan and reasonable long-term expectations, and represent our best estimate of the anticipated long-term experience under the Plan.
-The assumptions and methods used in the valuation were adopted by the Board based on (i) the experience study for the period September 1, 2014 to August 31, 2018, and (ii) the funding policy that was formalized in 2019.
-All assumptions o are evaluated and discussed annually with the appropriate parties, and actuarial gain/loss experience is reviewed during each valuation to see if any changes are needed.
-All assumptions represent our best estimate of future experience.
+The assumptions and methods used in the valuation were adopted by the Board based on (i) the experience study for the period September 1, 2018 to August 31, 2022, and (ii) the funding policy that was formalized in 2019.
+All assumptions are evaluated and discussed annually with the appropriate parties, and actuarial gain/loss experience is reviewed during each valuation to see if any changes are needed.
+In our professional judgement, the combined effect of the assumptions is expected to have no significant bias.